Tyler-Edwards-E/raging-download/README.md

 Data analysis of 12 Street Fighter V matches between Daigo and Tokido using Tableau.
 Below are the potential methods for automating the process.

 **Official Implementation from Developer**
 ###### Action + result counter is implemented into the source code and datasets can be exported or analysis is available in-game.
-(For Street Fighter V, the datasets could be accessed and export from the [CFN website](https://game.capcom.com/cfn/sfv/).
+(For Street Fighter V, the datasets could be accessed and exported from the [CFN website](https://game.capcom.com/cfn/sfv/).
 _PROS_
 - Data should be guaranteed to be 100% accurate
 - Should be easy to implement in source code